 In 1979 Calvin Jordan was presented with an award for serving the church for over half a century.
 The award was presented by Charlie Patton and Alan Jordan for his outstanding service.

 Although because of the times, men held the offices in the church, women have also played an important role going back to 1894 with the ‘Ladies’ Aid’.
 Later, there was a ‘Women’s Mission Society’, and even later the U.C.W., or United Church Women.
 In 1962 the younger women formed the Calvinettes.

-Some of the women who stood out for their dedication over the years were Lillian Cameron, Ethel Scott, Ethel Korry, Jean Korry, Mae Miller, Bertha Stewart, Edith Miller, Mary Miller and Mabel Palmer.
-Some of the other women members of Calvin Church who worked tirelessly for the church over the years were: Marge Cook, Wilma (Scott) Peckett, Eleanor Conboy, Jean Jordan, Audry Stafford, Ona Closs, Maxine Jordan, Mabel Palmer, Isobel Cameron, Frances Dixon, Betty Johnston, Wilma Munro, Mary Jordan, Betty Miller, Margery Conboy, Kathy Patton, Marion Majaury, Doris Popplewell, Agnes Stiller, Carmel Jordan to name a few.
+Some of the dedicated women of the ladies’ auxiliaries over the years were: Lillian Cameron, Ethel Scott, Ethel Korry, Jean Korry, Mae Miller, Bertha Stewart, Edith Miller, Mary Miller and Mabel Palmer, Marge Cook, Wilma (Scott) Peckett, Eleanor Conboy, Jean Jordan, Audry Stafford, Ona Closs, Maxine Jordan, Mabel Palmer, Isobel Cameron, Frances Dixon, Betty Johnston, Wilma Munro, Mary Jordan, Betty Miller, Margery Conboy, Kathy Patton, Marion Majaury, Doris Popplewell, Agnes Stiller, and Carmel Jordan to name a few.

-Calvin United Church has a rich history, and solid presence in the community for over a century.
-It’s a short drive from Perth out the third line to DeWitt’s Corners, turn right onto the Cameron Side Road, and a quick drive up the picturesque country road.
+Calvin United Church has a rich history, and a steadfast presence in the community for over a century.
+It’s a short drive from Perth out the Third Line to DeWitt’s Corners, turn right onto the Cameron Side Road, and a quick drive up the picturesque country road.

 If you are visiting the area, stop by, and feel the sense of history, and of the generations who have passed before you, in this pretty church on the hill.